 Before running your scan, you can use the Starting Date Adjuster to specify which day of data the scan is run against.
-This can be used to “backtest” a scan - i.e., see what results it would have returned at some point in the past.
+This can be used to see historical signals or results for a scan - i.e., see what results it would have returned at some point in the past.

 The default setting is 0 days before the Last Intraday Update (during market hours) or Last Market Close (outside of market hours).
 Most of the time, you'll want to find stocks that meet the criteria right now, so the default settings will be just fine.

 If you need to change the settings, you can specify that your scan start up to 3000 trading days (roughly 12 years) in the past.
 Keep in mind that, depending on your scan criteria, the further back you go, the less accurate your results will be.
 Specifically, exponential moving average calculations require a larger number of data points to be accurate.
 EMAs with large offsets are prone to inaccuracies.